-The SQL Query Builder makes the developer life easy to design the SQL Queries.
-If you don’t know how to write the SQL Queries or if you find it difficult to perform grouping, sorting and join operations or if you find it difficult to design the complex SQL Queries then you can use this Query builder to design your desired queries using Graphical User Interface.
+The SQL Query builder or designer makes the developer’s life easy to design the Query.
+However, if you don’t know how to write the Queries, find it challenging to perform sorting, grouping, and join operations.
+Or, if you find it challenging to design complex SQL Queries, use this builder to design your aspired ones using a Graphical User Interface.

 SQL Query Builder Example

 Before we start using this easy query designer or builder, we must select the SQL Database.

 Right-click on the empty space on this window will open the context menu.
 Please select the Design Query in Editor… option from it.

 Once you click on the option, it will open a separate window, as shown below.
 Before designing anything, you should understand the different panes present in the SQL Query builder or designer.